Part Two: The Effects of Narcissistic Abuse From Parents on Adult Daughters

 If you missed it read Adult Children of Narcissists for the first part of this series.
 Then continue onto Part 3: A Trauma Therapists Tips for Adult Children of Narcissists.

-Start Therapy to Overcome Narcissistic Abuse in Scotch Plains, NJ
+Start Therapy to Overcome Narcissistic Abuse in Scotch Plains and Branchburg, NJ

 Processing emotional trauma caused by a narcissistic family member(s) can be difficult.
 That’s why the skilled therapists at our Scotch Plains, NJ office offer EMDR therapy for children, teens, and adults.
 With EMDR therapy or telehealth counseling, we can help you process your own trauma.
 If you want to stop the cycle of the narcissistic family and heal your trauma follow these simple steps: